 Today, the Carrigaline Singers are delighted to have Alan Carney as their Musical Director.
 Alan is a native of Cobh and has played instruments and been a member of choirs from an early age.
 He studied music in Mary Immaculate College, Limerick.
 He has performed and conducted at festivals and events around Ireland and Europe.
-As well as choral and concert work, Alan is an accomplished pianist, organist and singer.
-In his spare time, he plays and sings with Cork band "Cookie And The Vaudevilles".
+As well as choral and concert work, Alan is an accomplished pianist, organist, and singer.

 Formed in 2010, based on a need for an inclusive, community choir in the locality, the Carrigtwohill